Zune software: Zune Music Pass

 Zune Music Pass is a music subscription service, which allows subscribers to download an unlimited number of songs for as long as their subscription is active.
 The songs can be played on up to 3 Windows PCs and on up to 3 other Zune-compatible devices, but cannot be burned to an audio CD.
-Songs downloaded using Zune Pass are provided in WMA format at 192kbit/s and are restricted by DRM.
+Songs downloaded using Zune Pass are provided in WMA format at 192 kbit/s and are restricted by DRM.
 Zune Music Pass subscribers in the United States and other select countries were permitted to keep 10 songs per month even after their subscription ended, however the incentive was ultimately discontinued.
 On October 3, 2011, the Zune Music Pass price was lowered to $9.99/month, and the 10 song credit was removed.
 On October 15, 2012, Microsoft re-branded Zune as Xbox Music on the Xbox 360 with the promise of a complete rollout on October 26.